 If you look at nothing else while you are here, check out my most impactful work, The Rise and Decline of an Open Collaboration Community, a data-driven explanation for why the editor community of the English Wikipedia has been declining since 2007.

 ...because it is the best strategy we have for grounding our thoughts about the world.
-Empiricism is my modus operandi, but I don't let that get of thinking about complex phenomena that's difficult to measure.
+Empiricism is my modus operandi, but I don't let that get in the way of thinking about complex phenomena that's difficult to measure.

 ...to create and to understand.
 Programming serves two functions for me.
 I build new technologies for the systems that I study.
 Check out my collection of software which includes experimental software built for Wikipedia editors and some data processing libraries.